 Within the areas of additional ROW acquisition, there may be instances (such as during construction of the southern alignment option in Des Moines adjacent to the Southeast Connector) where demolition of existing structures or buildings would be required within the areas of additional ROW acquisition.
-Some of these materials may be recycled.
-Recyclable construction materials would be taken to recycling facilities that are in compliance with federal, state, and local regulations.
 However, some of these buildings or structures may include small amounts of hazardous waste; especially in older industrial areas that are prevalent in the developed portions of the Study Area fronting existing rail lines.
-In some cases, testing of hazardous waste from these buildings or structures may be required, and all handling, collection, and disposal of waste materials would be performed according to federal, state, and local regulations.